-Energy consumption in DjiboutiThe most important measure in the energy balance of Djibouti is the total consumption of
+Energy consumption in DjiboutiThe most important figure in the energy balance of Djibouti is the total consumption of

-Djibouti can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 406 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Djibouti can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 406 m kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Djibouti

 61.8% of the country's population (as of 2020) has access to electricity.In rural areas, the share was 24.8%

 Development of CO₂ emissions from 1960 to 2019 in million tons

 See also: CO₂ equivalents by country